 Our logistics network transports our finished goods over 1.5 billion kilometres each year from our factories to where they’re sold – that’s the equivalent of travelling to the moon and back twice every day.

-The transport sector is still heavily reliant on fossil fuels which means that as our business grows, our CO2 emissions from transport are also at risk of increasing.
-We’ve been working to break this correlation and we’re seeing results.
-Since 2010, we’ve achieved a 31% reduction improvement in our CO2 efficiency through reducing the overall number of kilometres travelled, avoiding wasted journeys and switching to greener transport options.
+The transport sector is still heavily reliant on fossil fuels.
+This means that as our business grows, our CO2 emissions from transport are also at risk of increasing.
+We have been working to break this correlation and we’re seeing results.
+Since 2010, we have achieved a 38% improvement in our CO2 efficiency, which is the amount of transport emissions from road, rail and warehouse storage, divided by the volume in tonnes of products sold.
+We have achieved this through reducing the number of kilometres travelled, avoiding wasted journeys and switching to greener transport options.

-We usually don’t own the vehicles, trains and boats used to transport our raw materials and finished goods, so we work closely with our suppliers and operators to integrate sustainability initiatives.
+We don’t usually own the vehicles, trains and boats used to transport our raw materials and finished goods, so we work closely with our suppliers and operators to reduce carbon emissions.
 We’re also involved in several cross-sector sustainable transport initiatives aimed at creating change at regional and national levels.